Kota Kinabalu, as a city, turned 8 yesterday and celebrated with a massive Kota Kinabalu City Day Parade.

 I enjoyed the international groups’ performances a little more last year.
 But there’s two main reasons for that; firstly, I got to dance with the Indian performers and secondly, but likely the decisive reason, they invited a South African Xhosa Cultural Group, who with their drum-beats and vibrant, energetic dancing, set the stage alight.

-This year, the most outstanding international performers where the groups from Spain, Brazil and Kenya, who all deliver energetic and colourful (although sometimes raunchy) renditions of their cultures.
+The most outstanding international performers where the groups from Spain, Brazil and Kenya, who all deliver energetic and colourful (although sometimes raunchy) renditions of their cultures.
 New Zealand needs to a mention, although previously when we had the Rugby 10’s featured here, New Zealand, Tonga and the like gave much more stirring performances of the formidable Hakka.

 Wanting to avoid the exit crush, we left the action-packed centre of the festivities quite early and watched from the safety and comfort of the balcony at Starbucks in Warisan Square.
 The grand finale and the closing of Kota Kinabalu’s City Day Celebrations where signaled with a humongous barrage of fire works.
 It was loud, bright and long display of explosions, not only celebrating Kota Kinabalu’s 8th birthday as a city, but also ushering in the start of the Chinese New Year Festivities.